Public Safety Canada Code of Conduct

 C) Consumption of intoxicants and smoking

-For health and safety reasons, as well as to maintain a work-like environment, the Department does not permit the consumption of alcohol, illegal drugs, or other intoxicants at the office or while on any premises where we conduct our business.
-We are therefore expected to refrain from consuming such substances, except in situations where a senior executive has authorized the limited, controlled consumption of alcohol for a special event in an area not open to the public.
+For health and safety reasons, as well as to maintain a work-like environment, the Department does not permit the consumption of alcohol, cannabis, illegal drugs, or other intoxicants at the office or while on any premises where we conduct our business.
+We are therefore expected to refrain from consuming such substances, except in situations where an Assistant Deputy Minister has authorized the limited, controlled consumption of alcohol for a special event in an area not open to the public.
 At such occasions, we are expected to maintain our professionalism and act in a manner that does not discredit the Department.

-We are expected to never report to work under the influence of alcohol, drugs or other intoxicants.
+We are expected to never report to work under the influence of alcohol, cannabis or other drugs or intoxicants.
 “Under the influence” means that a reasonable person would consider effectiveness impaired to the extent that it could pose a hazard or embarrassment to the individual or to Public Safety Canada, or duties cannot be performed properly.